 According to the World Bank, the affected nations—already among the world’s poorest—lost nearly 5 percent of their combined GDP in 2014, and their economies are expected to shrink further in 2015.

-We ignore health workers’ plight at our own peril.
 This means that the needs of people like Issa and Mohamed could get lost in the debate over what to fund first.
 But we would ignore health workers’ plight at our own peril.
 Our experience with Ebola suggests that if we fail to address the needs of health care workers as a core part of strengthening health systems, we will fail to adequately repair the health systems of West Africa and may only have a fragile “Zero Cases” situation.

 We know that 28 other national health systems around the world are just as fragile because they face the same human resources problems.
 What happens next in West Africa, for better or worse, could set the modern standard for health systems development.